Baris000-eng/COMP304-Projects/project3README.txt

-// Project contributors: Lütfü Mustafa Kemal Ato && Baris Kaplan
+// Project contributors: Lütfü && Baris

 //EXPLANATIONS OF THE PART-1 && PART-2